TrueC-D/case-statements-quiz/README.md

   when 0..60 then "F"
 end
 ```
-( ) Neither are good as case statements
+(X) Both are good as case statements

 ?: Which operator does a case statement use to compare the value to the conditions?